jhenesiscornito/FINALS-MCQ/README.md

 ```

 ## LIMITATION
-There's a limitation on this project it only detects 1 bold answer on the excel file.
+This project only detects one bold answer in the Excel file.

 ## Known Issues
-There's a bug when changing icon via PyInstaller.
-As a workaround, you can use Resource Hacker to change the icon of the exe file.
+There's a bug when changing the icon via PyInstaller.
+As a workaround, you can use Resource Hacker to change the icon of the EXE file.
 You can download Resource Hacker from
 [here](https://www.angusj.com/resourcehacker/).

 ## Contributing